 - Environment.
 A dog in school can promote a sense of family environment and students can take great enjoyment from interaction with a dog with all the above benefits continuing long after the school day is over.

 Pupils reading to dogs can help to improve reading ability, develop literacy skills and boost confidence through the calming, non-judgemental effect the dog’s presence can have.
 Pupil’s motivation and enjoyment of reading aloud can also improve even when the dog is not present.

-How do we know Daisy is ready to work in school?
+How do we know Daisy and Molly are ready to work in school?

 Daisy has undergone rigorous training before she could become a therapy dog for our school.
 Daisy has been assessed by a qualified trainer and her certificate is proudly displayed in school and on our website.
-Daisy will have her own timetable and will take rest breaks throughout the day.
-While being escorted around the school Daisy will remain on a lead at all times.
-A risk assessment and policy will be in place for Daisy which will be reviewed regularly.
+Molly will undertake the same training as Daisy and when she is ready will work alongside the students at the Oracle.
+Daisy and Molly will have their own timetable and will take rest breaks throughout the day.
+While being escorted around the school Daisy and Molly will remain on a lead at all times.
+A risk assessment and policy will be in place for Daisy and Molly which will be reviewed regularly.

 My child is scared of dogs or has allergies

 Some children may have a fear of dogs or indeed other animals.
 Daisy and Molly will only have contact with any of our students if parents/carers have given written permission for them to do so.
 Research shows that through proper care and guidance, children can learn to overcome their fear and as a parent/carer you can change your permissions at any time.
 Information

 regarding allergies can be provided on the consent form.
 Students will be encouraged to wash their hands after working with Daisy and Molly.

 The School has a ‘No Dog Policy’ – except for Guide/Assistant Dogs